Brisbane Valley Rail Trail: Route

 The top end of the trail is located in Yarraman on Australia's Great Dividing Range – north-west of Brisbane and directly west of the Sunshine Coast.
 The Yarraman to Moore section of the trail includes Blackbutt, Benarkin and Linville and is located in the upper reaches of the Brisbane River valley and crosses the Blackbutt Range.
 The trail head at Moore is located opposite the Moore Memorial Hall in Stanley Gates Park and is approximately 51 km north of Esk.
 Moore is 144 km from Brisbane (via the Bruce and D'Aguilar Highways or the Warrego, Brisbane Valley and D’Aguilar Highways).
 Benarkin and Blackbutt are located on the D’Aguilar Highway, and are also convenient access points to the Bicentennial National Trail.

 Construction of the missing link between the trailheads at Moore and Toogoolawah began in late 2017, and was officially opened in August 2018.
 Prior to this, a deviation via local roads was used as a connecting route between the two former trailheads.

 The southern end of the trail is located at Wulkuraka Station in Ipswich.
 The Wulkuraka Station to Toogoolawah section includes Fernvale, Lowood, Coominya and Esk.

-The new concrete pavement section from Wulkuraka Station to Diamantina Bld in Ipswich is Stage 4 of the Ipswich City Council Brassall Bikeway.
-It breaks into Dirt and Gravel after a few kilometres, and returns to concrete in towns.
+The new concrete pavement section from Wulkuraka Station to Diamantina Boulevard in Ipswich is Stage 4 of the Ipswich City Council Brassall Bikeway.
+It breaks into dirt and gravel after a few kilometres, and returns to concrete in towns.

-Use
+Conditions

 The Department of Transport and Main Roads is the state agency responsible for the day-to-day management and maintenance of the Brisbane Valley Rail Trail in conjunction with Ipswich City, Somerset, South Burnett and Toowoomba Regional Councils, and the Ambassadors of the BVRT.
-The Ambassadors of the Brisbane Valley Rail Trail – Moore Linville Benarkin Blackbutt are a small group of volunteers established in partnership with Brisbane Valley Rail Trails.
-Their website should be consulted for current trail conditions/closures.

 The trail is for walking, cycling and horse riding.
 The surface is not suitable for road/racing bicycles.

-The trail surface between Moore and Yarraman is compact gravel with concrete causeways.
-The section from Linville to Benarkin is rough gravel with some rocky sections.
-The trail from Benarkin to Blackbutt features a compact gravel road.
-There are a number of crossings at Boundary, Greenhide and Blackbutt creeks that are moderately steep (up to 30 per cent) with slopes up to 40 m in length.
-There are gradually rising grades up the range to Blackbutt.

-The track from Diamantina Bld to Toogoolawah is a mostly gravel track with several unbridged creek crossings.

 The section from Fernvale to Lowood is home to the annual Rail Trail Fun Run and has an excellent degraded granite surface and is most suitable for families with children looking for a short excursion.